I Love reviewing things.

-I think it’s great, for the protein to repair muscle damage and help after a workout it needs to be almost liquid for to absorb straight away, and shakes are an un-natural way of doing that.
-Quark is a high in protein ‘liquid’ that is natural for repairing muscles.
+I think it’s great, for the protein aspect – people wanting to add more protein into their diet (although most western diets don’t need it).
 The yoghurt is thick and creamy, they’re not too sharp tasting, they have a hint of fruit in them but they’re more like a decadent creamy dessert.

 In all honesty?

 I think they’re great when frozen and blended to create an amazing high-protein ice cream, it’s what I did with them, I think they’re lovelier as an ice cream.
 For that, I’d pay a little bit extra in my yoghurt since it covers a protein supplement, they charge a tonne for supplements now-er days.